Tushar-ba/dexRework/README.md

-# Simple DEX README
+#  DEX README

 ## Overview

-The Simple DEX (Decentralized Exchange) is a Solidity smart contract implementation that facilitates the swapping of ERC20 tokens and allows users to provide liquidity to token pairs.
+The DEX (Decentralized Exchange) is a Solidity smart contract implementation that facilitates the swapping of ERC20 tokens and allows users to provide liquidity to token pairs.
 This contract leverages a constant product market maker mechanism, ensuring efficient and fair trades while maintaining liquidity.

 ## Components

-### 1. **SimpleDEXRouter**
+### 1. **DEXRouter**
-The `SimpleDEXRouter` contract is responsible for managing liquidity and facilitating token swaps.
-It interacts with the `SimpleDEXFactory` and `SimpleDEXPair` contracts to perform the following operations:
+The `DEXRouter` contract is responsible for managing liquidity and facilitating token swaps.
+It interacts with the `DEXFactory` and `DEXPair` contracts to perform the following operations:

 - **Add Liquidity**: Users can add liquidity to a token pair.
 - **Remove Liquidity**: Users can withdraw their liquidity from a token pair.
 - **Token Swaps**: Users can swap an exact amount of one token for another.

-### 2. **SimpleDEXFactory**
+### 2. **DEXFactory**
-The `SimpleDEXFactory` contract creates and manages token pairs.
+The `DEXFactory` contract creates and manages token pairs.
 It allows the creation of new liquidity pools for any two ERC20 tokens and keeps track of all pairs created.

-### 3. **SimpleDEXPair**
+### 3. **DEXPair**
-The `SimpleDEXPair` contract holds the reserves for two tokens, handles the minting and burning of liquidity tokens, and facilitates swaps between the two tokens.
+The `DEXPair` contract holds the reserves for two tokens, handles the minting and burning of liquidity tokens, and facilitates swaps between the two tokens.

 ## Mechanism

 ### Constant Product Formula
-The Simple DEX uses the constant product formula \(x \times y = k\) to maintain liquidity and pricing for token swaps.
+The  DEX uses the constant product formula \(x \times y = k\) to maintain liquidity and pricing for token swaps.
 Here, \(x\) and \(y\) represent the reserves of the two tokens in a pair, and \(k\) is a constant that must remain unchanged after every swap or liquidity addition/removal.
 This ensures that the product of the reserves remains constant, providing a predictable pricing mechanism for trades.

 ### Adding Liquidity
 When liquidity is added through the `addLiquidity` function, the contract calculates the optimal amounts of both tokens to be added based on the current reserves.
 The following mathematical logic is applied: